repli2dev/nature-quizzer/README.md

 There are two gulp targets: `gulp development` will watch for changes, whereas `gulp production` will minify the JS output.

-5. Create local configuration (database credentials, FB and Google+ API keys etc)
+7. Create local configuration (database credentials, FB and Google+ API keys etc)

 ```
 $ cd <project path>
 $ vim app/config/config.local.neon
 ```

-6. Create database and import ``sources/col.sql.gz`` from ``nature-quizzer-packages`` repository into `col` schema.
+8. Create database and import ``sources/col.sql.gz`` from ``nature-quizzer-packages`` repository into `col` schema.

 ```
 $ psql -U <user> -d nature-quizzer < col.sql
-$ psql -U <user> -d nature-quizzer < col.customizations.sql
+$ psql -U <user> -d nature-quizzer < col.customization.sql
 ```

+For local environment there are `make import-database` and `make import-col` targets prepared.

-7. To install basic database schema run prepared migrations:
+9. To install basic database schema run prepared migrations:

 ```
 $ cd <project path>
 $ php utils/updatedb.php
 ```

-8. Import desired data (DB entries as well as the underlying images) into the system.
+10. Import desired data (DB entries as well as the underlying images) into the system.
    There is `utils/package.php` for this task.

-9. After changing organisms (adding or removing) the organism distance script should be executed:
+11. After changing organisms (adding or removing) the organism distance script should be executed:

 ```
 $ php utils/update-organism-distances.php
 ```

-Also check than all available organisms has any entry in `organism_distance` table, otherwise the system will be behave unexpectedly.
+Also check tat all available organisms has any entry in `organism_distance` table, otherwise the system will be behave unexpectedly.

 For convenience there is a `deploy.php` script which does some of this steps in order to make things easy (except importing data), especially for update.
+Mostly relevant for production environment when deploying as local environment needs only some steps during development.

 ## Data packages